-Your memory didn’t even get a chance to recall it, because like a HUGE MAJORITY of internet users, you suffer from AD BLINDNESS.
+Your memory didn’t even get a chance to recall it, because like the huge majority of internet users, you suffer from ad blindness.

-Our attention is automatically fixed on the VALUE of the page (THE CONTENT), and we completely ignore the surroundings, because we have memorised its lack of value.
+Our attention is automatically fixed on the value of the page (the content), whilst we completely ignore page surroundings like banner ads (because we have memorised its lack of value).

 Ad Blindness: If It Doesn’t Work, Why Are People Still Advertising?

 Banner ads only charge advertisers when they’re clicked on (it can be a long wait between invoices!) making them appear cheap.